ManojDevelper/Archimedis/src/data/Manfacturing/industry.md

     {
       id: 1,
       title: "Industry 4.0",
-      description: "With the changing times we too have adapted.
-Check out the initiatives taken by us for a digital revamp.",
+      description: "Industry 4.0 refers to the convergence and application of cyber physical systems.
+With the rise of technology, we too have taken steps towards a smart factory with implementation of IOT and autonomous solutions.",
       industrycards:
         [
           {